yt-project/yt/CONTRIBUTING.rst

    https://www.python.org/dev/peps/pep-0008/
  * Classes are ``ConjoinedCapitals``, methods and functions are ``lowercase_with_underscores``.
- * Use 4 spaces, not tabs, to represent indentation.
- * Line widths should not be more than 80 characters.
  * Do not use nested classes unless you have a very good reason to, such as requiring a namespace or class-definition modification.
 Classes should live at the top level.  ``__metaclass__`` is exempt from this.